opensafely-core/ehrql/docs/how-to/examples.md

 ### Examples in this page all use the TPP backend

-:construction: For consistency throughout the examples, and to make it possible to use [backend-specific tables in addition to core tables](../reference/backends.md), the example dataset definitions here all use the TPP backend.

 ### Some examples using `codelist_from_csv()`

-:construction: This guidance should be improved in future.

 :warning: Some examples refer to CSV codelists using the `codelist_from_csv` function,